 The 9 Engagement Rings of the British Royal Family

-Updated December 2018––The most recent Royal engagement was that of Princess Eugenie to Jack Brooksbank.
+The most recent headline-making British Royal engagement was that of Princess Eugenie to Jack Brooksbank on 1st January, 2018.

-Her ring seems to be inspired by her mother, Sarah Ferguson’s, engagement ring (see more about that further down below).
+Her ring seems to be inspired by her mother, Sarah Ferguson’s, engagement ring (see more about Sarah’s ring further down below).

 Since the rumour is that the couple designed the ring themselves, this is very likely to be the case.